-Record of Updates
+Record of updates

-Title / Version Summary of changes Guidelines for Evaluating the Clinical Effectiveness of Health Technologies in Ireland First national clinical effectiveness guidelines Draft Guidelines for Evaluating the Clinical Effectiveness of Health Technologies in Ireland Minor revisions and reorganisation of text.
+Date Title / Version Summary of changes November 2011 Guidelines for Evaluating the Clinical Effectiveness of Health Technologies in First national clinical effectiveness guidelines September 2014 Ireland Guidelines for Evaluating the Clinical Effectiveness of Health Technologies in Minor revisions and reorganisation of text.
 Addition of text on extrapolating survival from censored trial data and investigator assessed endpoints.
-Guidelines for Evaluating the Clinical Effectiveness of Health Technologies in Ireland Draft Guidelines for Evaluating the Clinical Effectiveness of Health Technologies in
+October 2018 Ireland Minor revisions and reorganisation of text.